reeen-git/reeen-git/README.md

 ---------------------

 I've been learning Swift and IOS_Dev for a year.
-I wanna be IOS Developer.
+I wanna be "Pro" IOS Developer.

 * 🌍  I'm based in Saitama/Japan